person in handcuffs while another person in the foreground holds a bag of illegal drugs

 Schedule II

 Schedule II drugs include narcotics that have medical uses but also a high potential for dependency and abuse.
-This classification includes painkillers like morphine, opium, and codeine.
+This classification includes painkillers such as:

 Anabolic steroids, barbiturates, and other Schedule III drugs have clear medical uses with moderate potential for dependency and abuse.